GarethChandler/GarethChandler/README.md

 - I’m interested in Tech in Health and Emergency Services.
 - I am an aspiring software engineer.
-- I am studying Post Graduate IT.
+- I have a Post Graduate Cert in IT.
-- I’m currently learning OOP, Java and Azure.
+- I’m currently learning OOP and .Net.
 - You can reach me on LinkedIn... www.linkedin.com/in/gchand05

 <!-- make portfolio page and link -->